Gilles de Rais: Gilles de Rais and the category of the serial killer

-On the other hand, medievalist Jacques Chiffoleau believes that "the psychology of Gilles de Rais is forever ... closed to us.
-From the meagre traces we have, we will never know whether he was in a position to be or not to be a serial killer".
-Jacques Chiffoleau also points out that "the description of an almost timeless perverse structure'" is only "distantly related to the medieval triple accusation of rebellion, pact with the Devil and unnatural relations."
-Although Gilles de Rais's confessions seem to "bear witness to the mixture of psychosis and Narcissistic Perversion that is characteristic of our contemporary serial killers", his story, rich in insights into "15th-century political justice and institutional constructs", would tell us little about pedophilia and serial murder during the Late Middle Ages.
+Medievalist Jacques Chiffoleau questions the applicability of modern criminological categories to a fifteenth-century case.
+He maintains that "the psychology of Gilles de Rais remains forever... inaccessible to us.
+Based on the scant evidence available, we can never know whether he would qualify as a serial killer".
+He argues that "the notion of an almost timeless perverse structure" bears only a distant relationship to "the medieval threefold accusation of rebellion, a pact with the Devil, and unnatural relations."
+Thus, while Gilles de Rais's confessions may appear to "reflect the combination of psychosis and narcissistic perversion characteristic of contemporary serial killers", they are, for Chiffoleau, more illuminating of "the mechanisms of 15th-century political justice and institutional frameworks" than of pedophilia and serial murder in the Late Middle Ages.

-Sociologist and criminologist Aurélien Dyjak similarly contends that anachronistically projecting the modern category of the "serial killer" onto historical criminals responsible for multiple successive murders risks effacing the specificities of their historical context, trajectories, and motives, forcing them into a reductive and inadequate analytical framework.
-Such a methodology fosters the illusion of a historical continuity of the phenomenon, with the figure of the serial killer becoming "a kind of criminological catch-all", even though this category is, at least in part, a product of twentieth-century social and historical constructions.
-Thus, "by designating Gilles de Rais as a serial killer, we are likely rewriting his history and reinforcing the notion that his crimes were a timeless manifestation of a universal human behavior."
+Essayist Michel Meurger likewise questions the assumption that "the crimes of modern offenders can shed light on this pre-modern case".
+Sociologist and criminologist Aurélien Dyjak cautions against applying the modern category of the "serial killer" to historical perpetrators of multiple murders.
+In his view, such an approach risks obscuring the specific contexts, motivations, and trajectories that shaped these crimes while creating the illusion of a historically continuous phenomenon, turning the serial killer into "a kind of criminological catch-all".
+Since the category itself is partly a product of twentieth-century social and historical developments, its retrospective application projects modern assumptions onto the past at the expense of historical specificity: "by designating Gilles de Rais as a serial killer, we are likely rewriting his history and reinforcing the notion that his crimes were a timeless manifestation of a universal human behavior".